aucoeur/gobookie/docs/INT2.3-Proposal.md

 Right now text annotation returns all text found without delineating between each book.
 By splitting text up, the goal is to be able to identify and return product search data individually per book

 **How will you demonstrate completion of your objective?**
-Text within book spine's bounding box will be grouped together and returned as one objet
+Text within book spine's bounding box will be grouped together and returned as one object

 ## Objective 2: Write tests
 **Why do you want to meet this objective?
 How will it improve your project?**
-This will establish expected behavior and improve code quality by encouraging loose coupling
+This will establish expected behavior and improve code quality and pave the way for automated testing pipelines

-**How will you demonstrate completion of your objective?** test files in repo
+**How will you demonstrate completion of your objective?** test files in repo with comments

 ## Objective 3: Design a frontend
 **Why do you want to meet this objective?
 How will it improve your project?**
+Users can perform operations with a GUI.
 Having a frontend would make the app easier to use for the users and set the stage for making it available to use on mobile devices (arguably the defacto, easiest way for this to be used.. take a picture with your phone/device and upload for processing)

 **How will you demonstrate completion of your objective?**
 Wireframes, MVP UI deployed to ghphages or github commit history